top of page

 ARE THESE “EDUCATIONAL” TOURS?

 Yes, in the broadest sense of the word, “educational”.
-We visit churches and historical sites and have talks and discussions on many aspects of history, culture and nature.
+We visit many historical sites and have discussions on many aspects of history, culture and nature.
+But this is only a portion of the educational experience.
 We believe that it is equally educational to meet local people on a non-commercial basis, visit their homes and even try to learn a few words in the native language.
-Sometimes the most “educational” moments are spent walking through an old quarter of a city.
+Sometimes the most “educational” moments are spent sipping a

 HOW DO WE TRAVEL DURING THE TOUR?